Do you face a charge for drug possession or drug trafficking, which is more a matter of prejudice than justice? If so, you’ve come to the right place.

 If you believe your charge for drug possession or drug trafficking was prejudicial and racially motivated, notify an experienced Houston drug defense lawyer at our law firm today.
 We can fight for your legal right to a fair and just resolution of your charge and work to get your sentence reduced or dropped.

-Contact the Neal Davis Law Firm today for a free legal review of your case, and let us help you fight for your legal rights by contesting your drug charge.
+Contact the Neal Davis Law Firm today for a legal review of your case, and let us help you fight for your legal rights by contesting your drug charge.